How Empty Legs Work

 We Monitor the Market

-Our platform continuously scans charter operators worldwide, aggregating empty leg opportunities from dozens of sources into a single, searchable intelligence feed.
-New listings appear within minutes of being published.
+Our platform continuously scans charter operators and aviation marketplaces across the U.S., aggregating empty leg opportunities from 10+ data sources into a single intelligence feed.
+Listings are continuously refreshed and appear on the platform within minutes of being published.

 Book Directly